Ivanhorod Einsatzgruppen photograph: Falsification allegations

-The far-right West German newspaper Deutsche Soldaten Zeitung (DSZ, German Soldiers' Newspaper) printed an allegation on 26 January 1962 by Otto Croy, known for his writings on photographic technique, under the title Achtung Fälschungen ("Beware Fakes").
-Croy claimed that the photograph had been fabricated by Communist authorities in Poland in order to falsely accuse Germany of war crimes; he alleged that the image did not depict a German soldier and that the weapons and uniforms were not authentic.
+The far-right West German newspaper Deutsche Soldaten-Zeitung (DSZ, German Soldiers' Newspaper) printed an allegation on 26 January 1962 by Otto Croy, known for his writings on photographic technique, under the title Achtung Fälschungen ("Beware Fakes").
+Croy claimed that the photograph had been fabricated by the communist government of Poland in order to falsely accuse Germany of war crimes; he alleged that the image did not depict a German serviceman and that the weapons and uniforms were not authentic.
 Before publishing 1939–1945.
-We have not forgotten, West German publishing house Verlag Kurt Desch had verified the authenticity of the image by writing to Roman Karsk, professor of German literature at the University of Warsaw, and he replied that it was a faithful copy of an image held by the historical archives in Warsaw depicting 1942 mass shootings.
+We have not forgotten, the West German publishing house Verlag Kurt Desch had verified the authenticity of the image by writing to Roman Karsk, a professor of German literature at the University of Warsaw, and he replied that it was a faithful copy of an image held by the historical archives in Warsaw depicting mass shootings in 1942.